woltapp/mitmproxy-mock/README.md

 * `replace` – replaces the response with the contents of the replace dictionary (similar to the `respond` dictionary of request handlers)
+* `replace_lambda` – replaces the response with the values returned by the lambda functions defined in the replace_lambda dictionary (similar to the `respond` dictionary of request handlers)
 * `modify` – a modifier dictionary or an array of modifiers, applied in order (see below)